 - Quantitative Reasoning

-- Using examples and relevant reasons to illustrate your ability to articulate in writing
+- Using examples and relevant reasons to illustrate your ability to articulate and make explanations in the form of an essay

 - Ability to examine evidence and apply it to alleged claims